johann-lau/2048/README.md

 # 2048
-A simple and plain-text Python implementation of the popular game 2048 in ninety lines.
+A simple and plain-text Python implementation of the popular game 2048 in 92 lines.
 No dependencies.

 I am just a teenager who have spent merely a few hours on this project.
 In simpler terms, you may find bugs.